arduino/ArduinoCore-samd/README.md

 ### Pin Capabilities

 * **Digital: All pins can be used for general purpose I/O**
   * Supports INPUT, OUTPUT, INPUT_PULLUP, and INPUT_PULLDOWN.
   * Each pin can source or sink a maximum of 7 mA (when PER_ATTR_DRIVE_STRONG is set for the pin).
   * Internal pull-up and pull-down resistors of 20-60 Kohms (40Kohm typ., disconnected by default).
   * Use the pinMode(), digitalWrite(), and digitalRead() functions.
   * **Analog Inputs: 10 pins can be configured as ADC analog inputs.**
   * These are available using the analogRead() function.
   * All pins can be used for GPIO and some pins can be used for other digital functions (ie. pwm or serial).
   * Each pin provides 10 bits of resolution (1024 values) by default.
   * 12-bit resolution supported by using the analogReadResolution() function.
   * Each pin measures from ground to 3.3 volts.
   * The upper end of the measurement range can be changed using the AREF pin and the analogReference() function.
 * **DAC: One analog output is available on pin 2.**
   * Provides a 10-bit voltage output with the analogWrite() function.
 * **PWM: 12 pins (MT-D21E) or 8 pins (MT-D11) can be configured as PWM outputs.**
   * Available using the analogWrite() function.
   * Each pin provides 8 bits of resolution (256 values) by default.
   * 12-bit resolution supported by using the analogWriteResolution() function.
 * **External Interrupts: 15 pins (MT-D21E) or 9 pins (MT-D11) can be configured with external interrupts.**
   * Available using the attachInterrupt() function.
 * **Serial: 2 pairs of pins (MT-D21E) or 1 pair (MT-D11) can be configured for TTL serial I/O.**
   * MT-D21E: Serial1: pin 11 (RX) and pin 10 (TX).
 Serial2: pin 15 (RX) and pin 14 (TX).
   * MT-D11: Serial1: pin 31 (RX) and pin 30 (TX).
 * **SPI: 3 or 4 pins can be configured for SPI I/O (SPI).**
   * MT-D21E: Pin 18 (MOSI), pin 19 (SCK), pin 22 (MISO), and optionally pin 23 (SS, not currently used).
   * MT-D11: Pin 10 (MOSI), pin 11 (SCK), pin 14 (MISO), and optionally pin 15 (SS, not currently used).
   * SPI communication using the SPI library.
   * Note that the SPI library will set SS as an output.
   * On the MT-D11, the button must be configured as reset (default) when using SPI.
 * **TWI (I2C): 2 pins can be configured for TWI I/O (Wire).**
   * MT-D21E: Pin 16 (SDA) and pin 17 (SCL).
   * MT-D11: Pin 22 (SDA) and pin 23 (SCL).
   * TWI communication using the Wire library.
 * **LED: One pin can be configured to light the onboard LED (LED_BUILTIN).**
   * Pin 28 (MT-D21E) or pin 16 (MT-D11).
 Bring the pin HIGH to turn the LED on.
 The pullup is disabled on this pin.
 * **Button: One pin can be configured to read the onboard Button A (BUTTON_BUILTIN).**
   * Pin 27 (MT-D21E) or pin 15 (MT-D11).
 Pressing the button will bring the pin LOW.
 The pullup must be enabled first.
   * If the debouncing capacitor is connected, delay reading the pin at least 6ms after turning on the pullup.
 * **AREF: One pin can be configured as an AREF analog input.**
   * The upper end of the analog measurement range can be changed using the analogReference() function.
 * **Reset: Bring this line LOW to reset the microcontroller.**

 ### MT-D21E and MT-D11 Board Configuration Notes

 * The 32.768KHz crystal is used by the Arduino core, so it MUST be connected via the solder jumpers.
-* Note that the sketch may still run without the crystal attached, but the clock speed will be very inaccurate.
+* The sketch in some cases can run without the crystal attached, but the clock will be very inaccurate.
 * The 16MHz crystal is not used.
 It should be disconnected via the solder jumpers.
 * The I2C (TWI) pullup resistors should be enabled via the solder jumpers.
 * The LED should be enabled via the solder jumper.
-* Button A should be connected via the solder jumper.
-The debouncing capacitor should also be connected.
+* Button A and the debouncing capacitor should be connected via the solder jumpers.
 * Button B (MT-D21E only) is connected to the Reset pin by default, but can be connected to pin 31 via the solder jumper.
 * A reference voltage can be connected to AREF.
-In this case, the capacitors should be enabled via the solder jumper.
+In this case, the capacitors should be enabled via the solder jumpers.
 * On the MT-D11, BTN is shared with SPI SS, so the button must be configured as reset (default) when using SPI.